Measuring more than 40 acres, the Guatemala City dump is one of the largest open landfills in Central America.

 Adult Education and Creamos Social Entrepreneurship

 Safe Passage provides learning opportunities for children and adults alike.
 More than 50 adult students participate in daily reading and writing exercises, tutoring, and computer literacy training to prepare them for graduation.

-Our social entrepreneurship program took root in 2008, when mothers in our Adult Literacy program began making recycled paper beads.
+Our social entrepreneurship program took root in 2008, when mothers in our Adult Education program began making recycled paper beads.
 Those beads were the seeds that grew into Creamos, a group of 40 moms transforming discarded plastic bags into handbags and totes, and discarded paper into jewelry.
 These women transform the trash of the dump into an honest living wage, business experience, self-esteem and respect.

 Next Step Graduate Program